 Walter Sky’s ethos extends far beyond the minimalist kit itself.
 In fact, one could say it all began with Nathan Andersen’s lifelong quest for an essential skin—which manifested itself quite literally at first.
 A devotee to Everett Ruess’ linoleum landscape prints, Nathan began his search for a tattoo artist to relay this same artistic story on his left arm.
 And that’s when he came across the ever-prolific Lisa Orth, an artist based out of Seattle renowned for translating natural themes into otherworldly etchings on skin.

 While extremely selective with choosing clients, Lisa eventually read Nathan’s proposal and knew she had to embark upon this artistic and spiritual journey with him.
 And while she completed his full sleeve over a two year period, her work wasn’t done there.
-The two decided to collaborate on Walter Sky’s first limited edition hat in an effort to bring a sense of natural spirituality into other people’s lives.
+The two decided to collaborate on Walter Sky’s brand new merino wool sock and first limited edition hat in an effort to bring a sense of natural spirituality into other people’s lives.
 As such, we decided to sit down with Lisa to get a thorough peek inside her process and how art—as well as the relationships we consequently form—can undoubtedly shape our lives.

 This first design—the Lisa Orth Collab Hat—encapsulates the dynamic energy behind the work that Nathan and I have accomplished together so far.
 I wanted to capture the energetic counterplay between the power of the sun and the grounding earth energy of the mountains, one giving way to the other and the interplay between.